 First Quarter Second Quarter Third Quarter Fourth Quarter

+2015

+Dividends paid \$ 0.08 \$ 0.08 \$ 0.08 \$ 0.08

+High Bid 12.87 13.09 12.79 12.00

+Low Bid 10.80 11.15 11.27 11.03

 2014

 Dividends paid \$ \$ \$ \$

 High Bid 11.00 11.23 10.98 12.70

 Low Bid 8.89 9.75 9.17 9.61

-2013

-Dividends paid \$ \$ \$ \$

-High Bid 7.41 9.55 9.50 10.00

-Low Bid 4.89 6.55 7.75 8.32

 The payment of dividends is subject to the restrictions set forth in the West Virginia Business Corporation Act and the limitations imposed by the FRB.
 Payment of dividends by Summit is primarily dependent upon receipt of dividends from Summit Community.
 Payment of dividends by Summit Community is regulated by the Federal Reserve System and generally, the prior approval of the FRB is required if the total dividends declared by a state member bank in any calendar year exceeds its net profits, as defined, for that year combined with its retained net profits for the preceding two years.
 Additionally, prior approval of the FRB is required when a state member bank has deficit retained earnings but has sufficient current year's net income, as defined, plus the retained net profits of the two preceding years.
 The FRB may prohibit dividends if it deems the payment to be an unsafe or unsound banking practice.
 The FRB has issued guidelines for dividend payments by state member banks emphasizing that proper dividend size depends on the bank's earnings and capital.
-See Note 18 of our consolidated financial statements on page 83.
-We were restricted from paying dividends on our common stock as a result of memoranda of understanding with our regulatory authorities but all such restrictions were terminated by February 26, 2015 with the release of the final memorandum.
+See Note 18 of our consolidated financial statements on page 85.

-As of February 24, 2015, there were approximately 1,204 shareholders of record of Summit's common stock.
+As of February 24, 2016, there were approximately 1,186 shareholders of record of Summit's common stock.